bertdida/twitter-quote-scraper/README.md

 ## Arguments

 **--twitter-creds** Path to JSON file that contains your Twitter app's credentials, see `creds/twitter.json` for the expected keys.
-This argument should take place before every command, think of this as the login form to access the Twitter's API.
+This argument should take place before every command, think of this as a login form to access Twitter's API.

 <br>